 Arms or legs: about 15% of cases

 Other locations: about 15% of cases.
 This includes the trunk (torso), intrathoracic (inside the lung and/or chest), biliary tract, retroperitoneal, pelvic, and perineal sites (close to the anus, vagina, and urinary structures).

 Each rhabdomyosarcoma tumor is classified as either favorable or unfavorable based on its histology, which is what the cells look like under a microscope.
 The terms “favorable” and “unfavorable” refer to the appearance of the cancer cells.
 In general, the more cancer cells look like normal cells, the more “favorable” they are and the greater the chance that treatment will be successful.

 Favorable histology tumors include the following:

 Botryoid rhabdomyosarcoma.
-This is a subtype of embryonal rhabdomyosarcoma, found most often in hollow organs, such as the bladder or the vagina.
+This is a subtype of embryonal rhabdomyosarcoma that is found most often in hollow organs, such as the bladder or the vagina.

 Spindle rhabdomyosarcoma.
-This is another subtype of embryonal rhabdomyosarcoma, found most often in the area around a boy’s testicles.
+This is another subtype of embryonal rhabdomyosarcoma that is found most often in the area around a person’s testicles.

 Unfavorable histology tumors include the following:

 Pleomorphic and undifferentiated rhabdomyosarcoma.
-These are the rarest types of rhabdomyosarcoma of children, found most commonly in the arms, legs, or trunk.
+These are the rarest types of rhabdomyosarcoma in children.
+They are found most commonly in the arms, legs, or trunk.
 This type of rhabdomyosarcoma is more common in adults.